How to apply

 4. Passed written and oral entry exam (in English)

-The application is possible via our online application portal until 15 May each year.
+Applications are possible via our online application portal from 1 March until 15 May each year.
 Please mind this deadline!

 You are requested to have the following documents ready for your application:

 - Bachelor’s/First degree diploma and transcript of records of the final semester

 - Motivation letter

 For international applicants, who did not receive their first degree from a German university, the process of applying consists of two separate parts.
 You need to 1) apply to the MSc Epidemiology Programme, as described above, and 2) additionally to the International Office of the Ludwig-Maximilians-University (LMU) in order to get the letter of admission entitling to study at the LMU.

 Please submit your application by 15 July via their Application Portal lmu.gomovein.com, open between 15 May and 15 July each year.